 "California hasn't been the same since," Crane continued.
 "Public workers have gained at the expense of private workers as government spending was redirected from infrastructure and education to higher salaries, pensions and other benefits."

 According to critics, Crane is less a dyed-in-the-wool Democrat and more of a Bushocrat, an ultra-rich investor who supported G.W.
 Bush through two elections, and repeatedly frames the collective bargaining rights of government employees as an obstacle standing in the way of pension reform and budget balancing.
 Campaign finance records show that in March 1999, when Democrats were trying to hang onto the White House in the wake of Clinton's sex scandals, Crane gave $1,000 to Bush.
-And in June 2003, just three months after Bush invaded Iraq on a false pretenses, Crane saw fit to give Bush another $2,000.
+And in June 2003, just three months after Bush invaded Iraq, Crane saw fit to give Bush another $2,000.

 In 2008, Crane donated $7,200 to Republican Tom Campbell's unsuccessful 2010 bid for US Sen. Barbara Boxer's seat.
 And in San Francisco, Crane was one of several billionaires who wrote big fat checks in support of Measure B, which sought to curb the pension and health benefits of city workers, most of whom will make a fraction in their lifetime of what Crane rakes in each year from his widely diversified financial portfolio.
 Crane also has over $1 million invested in Acacia Partners, over $1 million in Bislett Partners, over $1 million in Kensico Partners, over $1 million in Semper Vic Partners, over $1 million in Berkshire Hathaway, whose CEO is Warren Buffet, over $1 million in the HCP Absolute Return Fund, whose Board includes Warren Hellman, and up to $1 million in Hall Capital Management, whose Board includes Hellman and Gap heir John Fisher.
 Crane also owns several million dollars stake in real estate investments, and has sizeable stock in Wells Fargo, Chesapeake Energy, Microsoft, Google, Pangloss Oil, Whole Foods Market, M&T Bank Corp., IBM, American Express, WalMart and Exxon.